neilmshah/bayou/README.md

 #### Neil Shah

 #### Priyal Agarawal
+1. Understanding the concept of bayou system in detail.
+2. Deep understanding of the weakly consistent storage systems through hands-on experience.
+3. Worked on the bayou implementation specially the write commits and anti-entropy aspects of the prototype.
+4. During the presentation, discussed the need for write commit and how servers determine the stability of writes.
+5. Explained different approaches for write commitment along with their pros and cons.

 #### Shabari Girish Ganapathy
 1. Understanding and presenting the importance and usage of anit-entropy in Bayou system.